Locating and Editing Factual Associations in Mamba: Datasets

 \subsection{\textsc{CounterFact}}

 \cite{meng2022locating} developed the \textsc{CounterFact} dataset for evaluating the efficacy of counterfactual edits in language models.
-It was prepared by adapting \textsc{ParaRel} (\cite{elazar2021measuring}) and scraping \textit{Wikidata}.
+It was prepared by adapting \textsc{ParaRel} (\cite{elazar2021measuring}) and scraping \textit{Wikidata}\footnote{\href{https://www.wikidata.org/wiki/Wikidata:Main_Page}{\texttt{www.wikidata.org/wiki/Wikidata:Main\_Page}}}.
 The dataset contains $21,919$ requests $\{s, r, o, o^*, \pi^*\}$ where $o$ is the correct answer to the prompt $x=(s, r)$, $o^*$ is the counterfactual edit request, and $\pi^* \sim \mathcal{P}(s, r)$ is a paraphrase of the prompt $x=(s, r)$ to test for generalizability (PS).
 Each of the records also contain some neighborhood prompts $\pi_N$ to test for specificity (NS) and some generation prompts $\pi_G$ to test if LM generation post-edit is fluent and consistent with the edit.
 Please refer to \cite{meng2022locating} for details on the curation of this dataset.